UniversalDependencies/docs/treebanks/pcm_nsc/index.md

 </ul>

 <ul>
-<li>This corpus uses 24 lemmas as auxiliaries (<a>aux</a>).
-Examples: dey, go, con, make, don, fit, bin, will, never, be, for, must, can, do, gats, should, have, cannot, would, may, shall, might, could, muna.</li>
+<li>This corpus uses 23 lemmas as auxiliaries (<a>aux</a>).
+Examples: dey, go, con, make, don, fit, bin, will, never, be, for, must, do, can, gats, should, have, would, may, shall, might, cannot, could.</li>
 </ul>

 <h3>Core Arguments, Oblique Arguments and Adjuncts</h3>